mattermost/docs/source/deployment/ldap-group-constrained-team-channel.rst

  - invitation through the /invite slash command
  - added to the channel with “add members”

 Users, however, can remove themselves from teams and private channels managed by synchronized groups.
-Once they remove themselves or if they are removed by the

 Managing Membership of a Team or Channel with Synchronized Groups
 ----------